- When Remote Desktop connections don't work from Windows 7 to Windows 10, there might be some misconfigured settings.

 If Windows Defender is not working, we recommend you to take a look at our comprehensive guide on how to fix this serious issue.

 By following these steps, you should be able to perform Remote Desktop Protocols between Windows 7 and Windows 10 PCs.

-Do you know of any other solution we may have missed out on?
-Let us know in the comment section below.
+Do you know any other solution we may have missed out on?
+Tell us all about it in the comments section below.

 Frequently Asked Questions

 Yes, but make sure to have the correct settings enabled.
 For more details, check our guide on how to enable Windows 7 to Windows 10 RDPs.